 ON THE WAY TO THE JUNGFRAU REGION

-The road towards Jungfrau led me up and over snow capped mountains and through some very long and dark tunnels.
+The road towards Jungfrau led me up and over snow-capped mountains and through some very long and dark tunnels.
 I discovered a glowing blue lake amongst a small farming village, too enticing to not go for a swim.

 ARRIVING TO THE JUNGFRAU REGION

-A couple of hours drive the next morning brought me to the town of Interlaken, which is smack bang in the middle of two beautiful lakes and the gateway to the Jungfrau Region.
+A couple of hours’ drive the next morning brought me to the town of Interlaken, which is smack bang in the middle of two beautiful lakes and the gateway to the Jungfrau Region.
 It is also known as The Valley of 72 Waterfalls.

-WHAT TO EXPECT IN LAUTERBRUNNEN, VALLEY OF 72 WATERFALLS!
+WHAT TO EXPECT IN LAUTERBRUNNEN, VALLEY OF 72 WATERFALLS

-The view of the distant glacier filled valley was mesmerising and looked far too good to be true.
-I spotted several paraglider’s and base jumpers soaring around above and countless waterfalls flowing heavily off the towering cliffs into the wooden villages below.
+The view of the distant glacier-filled valley was mesmerizing and looked far too good to be true.
+I spotted several paragliders and base jumpers soaring around above and countless waterfalls flowing heavily off the towering cliffs into the wooden villages below.

 I actually felt like I was standing in the picture of a postcard!
 There is an easy walking trail between each village that will take you past numerous waterfalls and vast meadows.

 A perfect place to camp out in the car!
 I made a small fire and cooked up a nice hot meal on the gas cooker.
-I love the simple things in life and being in nature is one of my favourites!
+I love the simple things in life and being in nature is one of my favorites!

 HEADING AWAY FROM LAUTERBRUNNEN

 I spent a few very cruisy days waterfall hopping before making tracks to Valley Verzasca via the infamous Gotthard Pass.
 I was left speechless with the alpine views and the thrilling hairpin turns, taking it slow trying to soak it all in!

 ARRIVING TO VALLE VERZASCA, SWITZERLAND

-I was unsure of where to continue my road trip to next, so I closed my eyes and put my finger down on the map to reveal the next destination!
+I was unsure of where to continue my road trip next, so I closed my eyes and put my finger down on the map to reveal the next destination!

-COTINUING ON TO ST. MORITZ, SWITZERLAND
+CONTINUING ON TO ST. MORITZ, SWITZERLAND

 The property has container homes to rent or powered sites for camper vans.
 The gentleman who owns the park was kind enough to let me sleep in his house when he saw that I was sleeping in the back of the rental car!

-ARRIVING TO ST. MORTIZ, SWITZERLAND
+ARRIVING TO ST. MORITZ, SWITZERLAND

 I set off on the open road once again.
-The locals around here drive like mad, exceeding speed limits and over taking me on blind corners, it was freaky!
-Also, every second car is a Mercedes, Porsche or BMW, a bold statement that the Swiss citizens are definitely not short of money.
+The locals around here drive like mad, exceeding speed limits and overtaking me on blind corners, it was freaky!
+Also, every second car is a Mercedes, Porsche, or BMW, a bold statement that the Swiss citizens are definitely not short of money.

-I followed the lake side road to find another epic spot to camp for the night and I was lucky to find a spot on the edge of a pine wood forest with stunning views of the lake.
+I followed the lakeside road to find another epic spot to camp for the night and I was lucky to find a spot on the edge of a pinewood forest with stunning views of the lake.
 Ask and you shall receive!

 THE BIG DRIVE TO SOUTH OF GERMANY

 I still had a few more days up my sleeve before I was to return the rental car, so I asked a friend of mine Jordy for some inspiration on where to explore.

 RHINE FALLS, SWITZERLAND

-It was half a days drive so to break it up I made a stop in to Rhine Falls just north of Zurich.
+It was half a day’s drive so to break it up I made a stop into Rhine Falls just north of Zurich.
 I guess you could say I have a thing for waterfalls haha.
 The thundering falls attract floods of tourists but the natural beauty is overwhelming and well worth the visit.

-CROSSING THE BORDER IN TO GERMANY
+CROSSING THE BORDER INTO GERMANY

-Still curious, I asked him about the hidden cabin, he said it belonged to his grandfather who was a known hunter in the area and used to live out here back in the 40’s and 50’s!
+Still curious, I asked him about the hidden cabin, he said it belonged to his grandfather who was a known hunter in the area and used to live out here back in the ’40s and ’50s!
 The waterfall was very refreshing after a long hike to find it.

-ARRIVING TO FREIBURG GERMANY
+ARRIVING IN FREIBURG GERMANY

 I kept moving to the vibrant university city of Freiburg.
-I was definitely getting over sleeping in the hatchback so I splashed out and booked a nice hotel for the night.
+I was definitely getting oversleeping in the hatchback so I splashed out and booked a nice hotel for the night.
 I strolled the streets taking photos of the wonderful architecture before heading to a beer garden for a stein and pretzel.

-I lost a few hours here I must say and decided to go back to the hotel to enjoy a hot shower and a king size bed which was a luxury after spending so many nights in the back of the car.
+I lost a few hours here I must say and decided to go back to the hotel to enjoy a hot shower and a king-size bed which was a luxury after spending so many nights in the back of the car.

 DRIVING BACK TO ZURICH, SWITZERLAND